How to Use the Nano Speech Framework in Marketing to Engage, Persuade, and Convert Customers

 Open: Grab Attention Immediately

-Start with something that sparks curiosity or relevance.
-Examples include:
+Start with something that sparks curiosity or hits a nerve.
+For example:

-• “Imagine reducing your acquisition cost by 30 percent in three months.”
+• "Imagine cutting your acquisition cost by 30% in the next 3 months."

 Body: Deliver Your Key Message

-Deliver each key message clearly and expand it with examples, stories, or case studies.
+Deliver your one key message clearly, then expand it with examples, stories or case studies.

 Close: Provide a Clear Next Step

-• Something the audience can do to solve the problem you have been speaking about (non-related to you or your product to build trust)
+• Something they can do to solve the problem you have been speaking about, even if it has nothing to do with you or your product, because that is what builds trust

 • Downloading a resource

-A strong close ensures your presentation translates into tangible outcomes, whether leads, approvals, or conversions.
-It also reinforces your authority by leaving the audience with something they can apply immediately.
-The goal of the close is to remove friction for the audience in taking action.
+A strong close turns the presentation into an outcome, whether that is a lead, an approval or a sale.
+It also reinforces your authority by handing the audience something they can use straight away.
+The goal of the close is simple: make the next step so obvious and easy that not taking it feels like the harder option.

 Using the Nano Speech When Closing Deals